tanaylab/EmbExe/README.md

-# Synchronization of Placenta and Embryonic Development Underlies Mouse Gastrulation
+# Temporal effects of BMP4 on mouse embryonic and extraembryonic development

 This repository is the accompanying code for our paper on the development of extraembryonic ectoderm and embryonic tissues during mouse gastrulation.
 There is an [MCView shiny app](https://tanaylab.weizmann.ac.il/EmbExe) where you can interrogate the data.
 The code is splitted into jupyter notebooks that can be found in the notebook folder.